-A number of new standards and amendments to standards are effective for annual periods beginning after 1 July 2016, and have not been applied in preparing these financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 30 June 2017, and have not been applied in preparing these financial statements.
 The only new standard relevant to the Fund is IFRS 9 Financial Instruments, which is discussed below.
 The Fund does not plan to adopt IFRS 9 early.

-A. IFRS 9 Financial Instruments
+IFRS 9 Financial Instruments

-IFRS 9, published in July 2014, will replace the existing guidance in IAS 39.
+IFRS 9 replaces the existing guidance in IAS 39.
 It includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.